Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

             the predicted tip deflections.

 2. This code unpacks the optimization algorithm model arguments, `model_params`, into the SDoF parameters and the correction factors.
 The last variable, `correction_factors`, has an asterisk, `*`, in front of it.
 This is Python's way of allocating *the rest* of `model_params` into `correction_factors`.
 With this notation, we can use the same loss function, regardless of how many probes we have.
-3.  `errors` are now initialized and will be incremented for each probe.
+3.  `error` are now initialized and will be incremented for each probe.
 4. We loop over every probe.
 Essentially, we do exactly what we did in the previous loss function for each probe.
 5. We grab the correction factors pertaining to this probe.
 The correction factors are located in `correction_factors` in the following order: